 If you are seeing a physician due to an automobile accident or other injury related to a legal claim or an injury sustained on the job (worker’s comp) against a third party, you must bring all related documents with you including your claim number and case management claim.
 We will not file a claim without this information, and you will then be considered a self-pay patient.

 The Surgical Clinic Financial Policy

 The Surgical Clinic would like to thank you for choosing us to provide healthcare to you and your family.

-INSURED PATIENTS: Copays, deductibles and co-insurance are your responsibility.
+INSURED PATIENTS: You must provide Proof of Inusrance at your visit.
+Copays, deductibles and co-insurance are your responsibility.
 Your appointment may be rescheduled if not paid.
 If we are Out of Network with your insurance, you may be responsible for higher deductibles, copays and coinsurance.
-Please check your Insurance Benefits.

-SELF-PAY OR UNINSURED PATIENTS: A $250 deposit toward your services is required the day of your first appointment at The Surgical Clinic.
+SELF-PAY OR UNINSURED PATIENTS: A $250 deposit toward your officeservices is required the day of your first appointment at The Surgical Clinic.
 Your appointment may be rescheduled if not paid.
-If we are Out of Network with your insurance, you may be considered self-pay and asked to pay the $250 deposit.
+If we are Out of Network with your insurance, you may be considered self-pay.

-VEIN CENTRE AND PLASTICS: Ask the Office Manager at these locations for other cash payment arrangements.
+VEIN CENTRE LETT PLASTICS & GARZA PLASTICS: Ask the Office Manager at these locations for other cash payment arrangements.

 ASSISTANCE: Ask our Financial Counselor for payment options.